Pathologie-UK-Essen/nngm_vep_annotate/README.md

 `chmod +x init_cronjob.sh`

 ### Setup a cronjob by calling

-This will create initialize a conda environment and setup a cronjob executing the workflow once an hour:
+To initialize a conda environment and setup a cronjob executeing the workflow once an hour call:

 `sh ./init_cronjob.sh`